Corrections of Concepts!

 Our youth is our future.
 They are the seeds that will one day flourish and prosper into the garden of tomorrow.
 They are expected to become the next generation leaders in our society.
 However, before they mature, they will need proper nurturing and loving care.
 Our youth needs to be loved, educated, and disciplined.
 Unfortunately, society has created numerous unfavorable pitfalls that force many young adults to abandon hopes to lead a normal life and search for salvation in the world of crimes and gangs.

-Youth in criminal activities is a real issue that affects a great number of Somali families where teenagers face prison terms that later influence their life.
-Although youth gang activities grew in numbers and sizes across Somalia, the criminal behavior and violence they generate are little known.
+Youth in criminal activities is a real issue that affects a great number of our communities where teenagers face prison terms that later influence their life.
+Although youth gang activities grew in numbers and sizes across the Somali community, the criminal behavior and violence they generate are little known.
 The dynamics that drive their circumstances and growth are highly essential to prevent.

 Teenagers usually struggle to define themselves and their place in the world.
 They decide to associate with certain groups because their members share similar beliefs, attitudes, or interests.
 Thus, Gateway Institute provides programs that deal with preventing violence related to gang and extremist ideologies.
 It prepares a young person to meet the challenges of adolescence and adulthood and achieve his or her full potential.

 Under such circumstances, teens look to others to fulfill their basic needs as companionship, understanding, and emotional support.
 And when parents have not met these needs sufficiently, teens become vulnerable to joining gangs.